 While you do have to wear the aligner trays for 20-22 hours a day, Invisalign is comfortable for all of them.
 Cleaning is simple, too.
 Apart from soaking, all you need to do is pop them out, brush thoroughly with your toothbrush and toothpaste, then rinse to keep them fresh.

 The bottom line?
 Invisalign doesn’t get in the way of your life.
 You can still eat and drink as normal without annoying restrictions.
 Popcorn isn’t off limits.
 Neither are your favorite beverages.
 That’s because Invisalign can be removed when necessary so you can practice thorough dental hygiene.
 When you finish the Invisalign process, you don’t need to worry about stained or decaying teeth, because you’ve been brushing like normal the whole time.

 If you have any insecurities about your smile, we can help.
-Call our office today to ask us how we can make Invisalign work for you.
+Call our office today or complete the form below to ask us how we can make Invisalign work for you.